oddbird/oddleventy/content/blog/2016/open-design.md

   - Open Design
 image:
   src: blog/oddsite.jpg
-  alt: early design concepts for OddBird's new site
+  alt: Early design concepts for OddBird's new site
 summary: |
   We're re-building our website in the open, and writing about our process along the way.